Pros and Cons of Weight Loss Surgery

 6. Hair Loss

-Some patients experience hair loss three to six months after bariatric surgery.
-This can come as quite a surprise and a shock if the patient is not expecting it.
-After any surgery, hair loss is possible because the normal growth cycle of your follicle is interrupted.
-It is normally temporary and not a cause for concern.
+Some patients may experience hair loss three to six months after surgery.
+Surprisingly, this can come as quite a shock if the patient is not expecting it.
+Hair loss is a possible outcome after any surgery because it interrupts the normal growth cycle of follicles.
+However, it is generally temporary and not a cause for concern.

-Pros and Cons by Weight Loss Procedure Type
+Weight Loss Surgery Pros and Cons by Type

 During gastric sleeve, about 75% of the stomach is surgically removed reducing the amount of food the patient can eat at one time.